Table of Contents

 A brute force attack is one of the most straightforward password-cracking methods used by hackers.
 They try every possible combination of characters until they find the correct password.
 It’s like searching for a single grain of wheat in a large mound of hay, but it’s a method that works.

-This type of software programme records every keystroke made on a computer, including passwords.
+This type of software program records every keystroke made on a computer, including passwords.
 If a user enters their password while keylogger software runs in the background, a hacker can obtain the password.